Module 3.2: The Three Pillars of Observability

 Section titled “Did You Know?”-

-Netflix streams over 1 billion hours of video per week and traces every request.
-They sample aggressively but keep 100% of traces for errors—you always want the full picture when something goes wrong.
+Netflix streams over a billion hours of video per week and instruments every request with traces.
+They sample aggressively (often well below 1% on hot paths), but they keep 100% of error traces because the value of seeing the full picture when something fails dwarfs the storage savings of dropping it.

 -